This post is all about the beginning steps to guided selling and why it is crucial for your business to succeed.

 The CEO of TSIA World Tech conference recently asked a room full of over 2,000 technology leaders whether they would find the customers expected outcomes captured in the CRM opportunity record.
 In the entire crowd of thousands, only five hands came up.

 This is because most companies sell based on features of their product.
-Nothing about customer KPI’s or measurable expectations are ever established, recorded, or delivered.
+Nothing about customer KPIs or measurable expectations is ever established, recorded, or delivered.

 Talking about your product is boring to decision-makers.
 Sellers won’t get a meeting.
-And they will fail to advance a deal when they do get a meeting, if their message is about the product.
+And they will fail to advance a deal when they get a meeting if their message is about the product.

 I have learned that the way to succeed is to sell specific business outcomes to business professionals.
 This is a more complex sales approach.

-Buyers, when they first become aware they have a problem, start to investigate possible solutions, want sellers to be helpful.
-Providing information that shows a solution to a painful problem, IS BEING VERY HELPFUL.
+Buyers, when they first become aware they have a problem, start to investigate possible solutions and want sellers to be helpful.
+Providing information that shows a solution to a painful problem is very helpful.